Introducing our Business Model Innovation Workshop

 Just as smaller battle forces have often prevailed over larger armies with better strategies, so too have many start-ups of the world beaten much larger opponents.

 Just think about

 - Amazon vs Borders, Collins and Angus and Robertson

 - Apple vs Sanity, HMV and Virgin Music

 Disruption and Disruptive Innovation is all around us at the moment.
 One way out of it is to invent a superior weapon, a new product and service that takes the world by storm; a gun defeats a bow and arrow most times.
 But that can be difficult, especially in a Business to Business environment.

-Refine your Business Model, not your Product
+Refine your Business Model,